I finally got my hands on Half Baked Harvest's Super Simple Cookbook that came out October of 2019! This book by Tieghan Gerard is amazing.

 Looking for more amazing casseroles?

-- 6 tbsp butter, chopped then set out at room temperature
+- 6 tablespoon butter, chopped then set out at room temperature

 - 12 oz orecchiette, macaroni or other small pasta of your choice